 2. There shall be no more than a grand total of three (3) Marihuana business licenses or conditional licenses operating in the Village at any time: that is, if the number of Marihuana Retailer or Microbusiness licenses or conditional licenses is added to the number of Marihuana Microbusiness licenses or conditional licenses, the total shall be three (3) or fewer.

-3. Marihuana Retailers and Microbusinesses shall only operate after obtaining a Special Use Permit under Sections 9, 10, and 11 of Ordinance No. 127.
+3. Marihuana Retailers and Microbusinesses shall only operate after obtaining a Conditional Use Permit under Sections 8, 9, 10, and 13 of Ordinance No. 127.

 4. Marihuana Retailers and Microbusinesses shall not operate without a Marihuana Retailer or Microbusiness License issued by the Village pursuant to the provisions of this ordinance.